Ensono/amido.github.io/docs/developer/java/patterns/java_swagger_annotations.md

 swagger annotations rather than duplicating the code across multiple controller classes.

 **Example of java custom annotation:**

+In the below example we have:

+- Added multiple Swagger REST response annotations to our own annotation
+- Added the Security Requirement annotation

+This is so that we have a single annotation that a developer can use to easily apply all of these Swagger repetitive annotations across multiple classes using just a single annotation per class, therefore fixing the problem being addressed - annotation bloat.

 In the below example, we are creating ReadAPIResponses annotation.